DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/collection-manag/collection-manag.md

     ![Data Collection](../../images/collectmanage01.png)

-2. You can View the status of all cluster collection plug-ins.
+2. You can view the status of all cluster collection plug-ins.

     ![Data Collection](../../images/collectmanage02.png)